Tanvir000Tonoy/2025/February 2025.md

 It's friday and I'm planning something crazy .
 I want to go out with Tania.
 Even though she don't like me.
 Still I don't wanna miss that opportuinity.
 If my dad allows me to take his car , it would turned out a very good experience as we will not feel glitchy or the warm weather might not effect us.
 Else I'm just doing the boring stuff.
 If my dad dosen't allow me to take the car then I might cancel the plan for sure.

 [15.02.2025]
 My Dad Allowed me to take the car and enjoy with Tania .
-For the very first time I'm officially allowed to go out with girls :) mission accomplished!!!!!!!!!!!!!!!!!perfect👌
+For the very first time I'm officially allowed to go out with girls :)

+# mission accomplished!!!!!!!!!!!!!!!!!perfect👌
+This line was writen by my love Tania

 ```